-As an Administration of Justice major, you’ll take courses such as:
+As an Administration of Justice major, you’ll take courses in topics such as:

 - Police process